award

 Wrongful Death Factory Accidents

-If you have lost a loved one in a factory accident while your loved one was at work, contact our wrongful-death attorneys today for a free no risk consultation.
+If you have lost a loved one in a factory accident while your loved one was at work, contact our wrongful death attorneys today for a free, no-risk consultation.
 Wrongful death is the claim that the decedent’s family members could bring forth and assert the rights of the deceased.
 Different examples of damages the family members could receive include lost wages, medical bills, etc. Other compensation that the deceased’s family members could recover include funeral and burial expenses.

 How much do our factory injury attorneys cost?

 Our experienced workplace accident attorneys work on a contingency fee basis, which means that you do not have to pay any money upfront until we win a settlement or judgment in your favor.
 This means that our attorneys will front all the costs and legal fees associated with taking your claim to court.
-While you focus on healing from your injuries, our attorneys will focus on making sure that your rights are well represented throughout this entire process.
+While you focus on healing from your injuries, our attorneys will focus on making sure that your rights are well-represented throughout this entire process.

 Our contingency fee agreement allows us to take on any of the risks associated with your case.
 When we win a settlement or judgment in your favor, we will take a percentage of the compensation.
-This percentage is fair, and is communicated to our clients prior to taking them on as clients.
+This percentage is fair and is communicated to our clients prior to taking them on as clients.
 We want to make sure that our clients are always comfortable and informed of the legal process as much as possible.

 Why Choose Heidari Law Group?